Should You Buy Cardano?

 Cardano looks forward to achieving roadmaps such as Alonzo in the near future.
 On 25th March, 2021, Input Output Hong Kong tweeted, “CARDANO SMART CONTRACTS: On tonight’s #Cardano360 we shared the rollout plan for #smartcontracts on #Cardano.
 Here’s more on the #Alonzo roadmap from @IOHK_Charles.
 We’ll bring you more clips from the show throughout the week ahead, so stay tuned @Cardano”.

-The Alonzo upgrade’s full mainnet launch is slated for August 2021 and this feature would allow users to deploy decentralized applications (DAPPS) on Cardano.
+The Alonzo upgrade’s full mainnet launch was August 2021 and this feature allows users to deploy decentralized applications (DAPPS) on Cardano.
 ALONZO is an essential feature of GOGUEN.

 Under the GOGUEN era, Cardano will become extremely accessible to wider audiences.
 This means that business and financial experts without any technical knowledge about blockchain will be able to create smart contracts.